dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A11: DCE - Regression Case Studies
 # Date Created: C16
 # Author: AI Model & Curator
-# Updated on: C185 (Add PCPP Context/Title Data Loss case study)
+# Updated on: C186 (Clarify role as the active log for new case studies)

-- **Key/Value for A0:**
-- **Description:** Documents recurring bugs, their root causes, and codified solutions to prevent future regressions during development.
-- **Tags:** bugs, regression, troubleshooting, development, best practices

 ## 1. Purpose

-This document serves as a living record of persistent or complex bugs that have recurred across multiple development cycles.
+This document serves as a living record of persistent or complex bugs that have recurred during development.
 By documenting the root cause analysis (RCA) and the confirmed solution for each issue, we create a "source of truth" that can be referenced to prevent the same mistakes from being reintroduced into the codebase.

+**This artifact is the primary log for new and recent case studies.** Older, resolved issues are archived in `A11.1 DCE - New Regression Case Studies.md` to keep this document concise and focused on currently relevant issues.

 ## 2. Case Studies